GregShiner/recipe-classifier/README.md

 ## Production Environment Dependency Requirements

 To utilize our end-user application to generate recipe recommendations and its healthiness, you must have the following dependencies setup on your host machine.
-Each of the dependencies link to their respective setup instructions per your host machine's operating system.
+Each of the dependencies links to their respective setup instructions per your host machine's operating system.

 - [Python >= 3.8](https://wiki.python.org/moin/BeginnersGuide/Download)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - Internet Connection to download recipe database from our public Google Drive

-The following instructions will be for pip (Python's standard package manager), but can be adapated to your own desired package management / dependency management tool for Python.
+The following instructions will be for pip (Python's standard package manager), but can be adapted to your own desired package management / dependency management tool for Python.

 See [Project Dependency Installation Instructions](#project-dependency-installation-instructions)

 After you are done setting up the dependencies on your host machine, run the end-user application by executing the following command from the project's root directory.

 > [!NOTE]
-> The end-user application will download the recipes database into the `parquets` folder, and this file is about 300MB, so it might take some time to download depending on your host machine's internet connection.
+> The end-user application will download the recipes database into the `parquets` folder, and this file is about 300 MB, so it might take some time to download depending on your host machine's internet connection.

 ```sh
 python main.py